Star Wars ep 7 The force awakens. How it should have happened.

 To be honest, I’m not looking forward to the rest of the films.
-I wasn’t looking forward to The Force Awakens.
-It’s not bad, but could have been so much better.
+I wasn’t looking forward to The Farce Awakens, or the Feminist awakens.
 It’s just not Star Wars anymore to me.

 Rogue One, on the other hand.
 That felt like Star Wars.